marcinbojko/hv-packer/README.md

 ### Hyper-V Generation 2 AlmaLinux 8.6 image with extra docker volume

 Run `hv_almalinux86_docker.ps1` for AlmaLinux 8.6

+## Templates AlmaLinux 9.x

+### Warnings - AlmaLinux 9

+- if required change `switch_name` parameter to switch's name you're using.
+In most situations packer manages it fine but there were a cases when it created new 'internal' switches without access to Internet.
+By design this setup will fail to download and apply updates.
+- if needed - change `iso_url` variable to a proper iso name
+- packer generates v8 machine configuration files (Windows 2016/Hyper-V 2016 as host) and v9 for Windows Server 2019/Windows 10 1809
+- credentials for Windows machines: Administrator/password (removed after sysprep)
+- credentials for Linux machines: root/password
+- for Windows based machines adjust your settings in ./scripts/phase-2.ps1
+- for Linux based machines adjust your settings in ./files/gen2-centos/provision.sh and ./files/gen2-centos/puppet.conf

+### Hyper-V Generation 2 AlmaLinux 9.2 Image

+Run `hv_almalinux92.ps1`

+### Hyper-V Generation 2 AlmaLinux 9.2 Vagrant support

+Run `hv_almalinux92_vagrant.ps1` for AlmaLinux 9.2

+### Hyper-V Generation 2 AlmaLinux 9.2 image with extra docker volume

+Run `hv_almalinux92_docker.ps1` for AlmaLinux 9.2

 ## Templates CentOS 7.x